 2. Garlic for Ringworm

-Garlic with all its goodness for health, is also considered to be an effective remedy for ringworm.
-The antifungal ajoene in garlic may cure a variety of fungal infections of skin.
+Garlic with all its good for health is also considered to be an effective remedy for ringworm.
+The antifungal ajoene in garlic may cure a variety of fungal infections of the skin.
 The fungus that causes your ringworm can also be treated by garlic then.
 While you may always use a clove of pressed or crushed garlic to apply on your ringworm directly, here is a remedy that also uses olive oil and honey to make this remedy more effective.

 - Garlic clove- 1-2

 - Crush the garlic cloves using a mortar and pestle.

 - Add the garlic paste with olive oil and honey.